 The Commission for Higher Education is responsible for responding to formal complaints against public, independent non-profit and proprietary institutions of higher education in Indiana.
-While the Commission has limited authority over colleges and universities, and cannot offer legal advice or initiate civil court cases, Commission staff will review submitted complaints and work with student complainants and institutions to reach a mutually satisfactory result.
+While the Commission has limited authority over colleges and universities, and cannot offer legal advice or initiate civil court cases, Commission staff will review submitted complaints and work with student complainants and institutions.

-- Furthermore, after filing a complaint with the Attorney General’s Office, ICRC or Commission for Higher Education, the student may still hire a private attorney and adjudicate the complaint through the court system.
+After filing a complaint with the Attorney General’s Office or ICRC without resolution, the student may still hire an attorney and adjudicate the complaint through the court system.

 Please follow the steps outlined below to submit a complaint: